Canadian military bands: Reserve Force bands

 The three service branches of the Canadian Armed Forces also maintain military bands for their Primary Reserve units.
-Reserve Force bands are typically manned by part-time musicians with the Primary Reserve, and are staffed with one or two Regular Force members who serve as musical instructors and administrators.
+Reserve Force bands are typically composed of part-time musicians with the Primary Reserve, and are staffed with one or two Regular Force members who serve as musical instructors and administrators.

 Canadian Army

 The Canadian Army maintains a number of military bands in order to support various units of the Canadian Army Reserve.

 Brass and reed bands

 Members from the Band of the Ceremonial Guard during the Canada Day celebrations in Ottawa.